Right Now May Be the Best Buy-In Window for Westport Fuel Systems Inc. (WPRT)

-Westport Fuel Systems Inc. (WPRT) is priced at $2.14 after the most recent trading session.
-At the very opening of the session, the stock price was $2.21 and reached a high price of $2.26, prior to closing the session it reached the value of $2.20.
-The stock touched a low price of $2.14.Recently in News on December 16, 2021, Westport Fuel Systems Completes Refinancing of US$20 Million Term Loan from Export Development Canada.
+For the readers interested in the stock health of Westport Fuel Systems Inc. (WPRT).
+It is currently valued at $1.94.
+When the transactions were called off in the previous session, Stock hit the highs of $2.04, after setting-off with the price of $2.03.
+Company’s stock value dipped to $1.91 during the trading on the day.
+When the trading was stopped its value was $2.01.Recently in News on December 16, 2021, Westport Fuel Systems Completes Refinancing of US$20 Million Term Loan from Export Development Canada.
 Westport Fuel Systems Inc. (“Westport Fuel Systems” or the “Company”) (TSX:WPRT / Nasdaq:WPRT) today announced today it has refinanced a $20 million Term Loan from Export Development Canada (“EDC”) providing for the extension of the maturity of the indebtedness to EDC and a reduction in interest rate.
 The new Term Loan replaces the Company’s existing indebtedness to EDC of approximately $18 million under the Second Amended and Restated Facility Agreement, including the Original Term Facility and the COVID-19 Facility, with an option to draw an additional $2 million.
 The Term Loan extends the maturity date of the prior indebtedness to EDC to September 15, 2026, which aligns better with the Company’s investment profile.
 The interest rate on the Term Loan is now US Prime + 2.01% per annum and has no prepayment penalty or standby charge.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.